joomlatools/joomlatools-vagrant/README.md

 Install [Vagrant](http://downloads.vagrantup.com/)

-If you have Vagrant 1.5+ run the following commands in a folder of your choice:
+Run the following commands in a folder of your choice:

     $ vagrant init joomlatools/box
     $ vagrant up